Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Unitype Sigmoidal Gaussian Cox Process

-The key element of the colouring theorem of Section \ref{Col} is that deriving the joint density of the thinned and observed points becomes mechanical: it is not subject to discussion or interpretation.
-The density of the SGCP and its components is discussed in Section 3.1 of \citet{gonccalves2018exact}.
-However, the authors incorrectly apply measure-theoretic arguments, and this leads to an error in their formulation.

-Their version omits the combinatorial term on the RHS of expression \eqref{combTerm} in Theorem \ref{colThm}; they interpret the density of the $\{0,1\}$ marked point process as the joint between the observed and thinned locations.
-However, this is not a density wrt a product measure and therefore cannot be interpreted as a joint density (it is not possible to integrate out the thinned locations, for example).
-Without the proper joint density, it is impossible for them to derive the density of the thinned locations conditional on the observations.
-The claimed proportionality argument is incorrect and renders their Gibbs sampling algorithm globally invalid.

 Once the joint density of the thinned ($\tilde X_0$) and observed ($\tilde X_1$) locations has been established correctly, there is nothing controversial in using proportionality arguments to derive, up to a normalizing constant, the form of the conditional density of $\tilde X_0| \tilde X_1$.
-This is standard practice for deriving posterior distributions in Bayesian inference.
-Sometimes, the form can be identified as corresponding to a well-known distribution.
-Otherwise, one can sample from this posterior using methods that work irrespective of this normalizing constant such as Metropolis-Hastings.
+This is standard practice for deriving posterior distributions in Bayesian approaches.
 By removing every factor that does not involve $\tilde S_0$ in expression \eqref{jointSGCP}, we can write the density of the thinned locations (with associated GP marks) conditional on their observed counterpart:

-The expression above is perfectly tractable; it could be employed in any Metropolis-Hastings scheme for point process such as the birth-death-move algorithm of \citet{geyer1994simulation}.
-More general dimension changing proposals could also be envisioned using the reversible jump MCMC paradigm \citep{green1995reversible}.
+The expression above is perfectly tractable.
+It could be employed in Metropolis-Hastings methods specifically designed for point processes such as the birth-death-move algorithm of \citet{geyer1994simulation}.

-The only hindering issue with the conditional in \eqref{condDens} is the Gaussian density evaluated at the GP values $\tilde {\mathrm g}_0,\tilde {\mathrm g}_1$ which necessitates $\cO(n^3)$ operations to compute, where $n= n_0+n_1$ is the total number of observations (thinned and observed).
-When done repeatedly in an MCMC algorithm, the computational burden can add up very quickly even if $n$ is only moderately large, but previous computations can possibly be stored efficiently in order to avoid the complexity of evaluating this Gaussian density.
-For example, only one location is changed at a time in the birth-death-move algorithm and the inverse of the covariance matrix can be updated accordingly from the previous iteration using less burdensome computations.